solros/defichain_price_alarm/README.md

         \subscribe DFI < 2.5

     gets you notified whenever the DFI (on the DEX) falls below 2.5 DUSD.
-You can subscribe to Oracle prices by specifying `{token}.Oracle` (or the current premium using `{token}.Premium`).
+You can subscribe to Oracle prices by specifying `{token}.Oracle` (or the current premium using `{token}.Premium` -- note that the premium is given in percent).
 For example

         \subscribe TSLA.Oracle > 1500

     gets you notified if the Oracle price for Tesla rises above 1500 USD.
+Use

+        \subscribe DUDS.Premium < 10

+    to get notified if the DUSD premium is below 10% (i.e., if the price of DUSD does not exceed 1.1).

+    By default, DEX prices are always considered *in DUSD*, except for the price of DUSD itself, which is computed as DFI.Oracle/DFI.DEX.

+    You can subscribe to quotients of prices, i.e., prices in specified *in another asset*: For example, use `BTC/DFI` to get the price of BTC in DFI or `USDC/USDT` for the quotient of USDC and USDT.

 * Use `\unsubscribe` to unsubscribe from all notifications.
 * Use `\list` to get a list of your active subscriptions.